 - Health justice

-As one of the original Vanguard faculty members of the Helfgott Research Institute, Dr. Scarlett received training in, and consequently implemented, evidence-based medicine into the curriculum.
-She was an investigatory in a pilot research study on interprofessional attitudes at CAM institutions.
+As one of the original Vanguard faculty members of the Helfgott Research Institute, Dr. Scarlett received training in, and consequently helped to implement, evidence-based medicine into the NUNM curriculum.
+She was a clinical investigator in a pilot research study on interprofessional attitudes at CAM institutions.

 In addition to teaching in the naturopathic program, Dr. Scarlett also teaches courses in the graduate program (integrative research and global health), classical Chinese medicine program, and undergraduate program.